This information explains nursing discharge instructions for abdominal pain from the Urgent Care Center (UCC) or the Symptom Care Clinic (SCC).

 Call your MSK healthcare team if you:

-- Have new or worsening nausea or vomiting that does not get better when you take a medication to help with nausea
+- Have new or has gotten worse nausea or vomiting that does not get better when you take medicine.

-- Have new or worsening abdominal (belly) pain
+- Have new or has gotten worse abdominal pain.

 Your care team may direct you to your regional Symptom Care Clinic (SCC) or the Urgent Care Center (UCC).